timofeysie/dynamic-forms/README.md

 Before the score was set directly, but now the score will be the average of all the knowledge-component scores.

-The onSubmit function is substatially different, with examples of special actions for passed and failed.
+The onSubmit function is substantially different, with examples of special actions for passed and failed.
 Not sure for what or how terminate is used.

 ```js
 const onSubmit = () => {